Publisher Council on Foreign Relations

 Monitoring and regulating financial standards and financial activity: Insufficient consensus to prevent further global crises

 Another major weakness of the global financial system is the lack of a coherent set of rules for monitoring, regulating, and standardizing financial activities, particularly at the cross-border activities of systematically significant actors.
 The current system entails an uneven patchwork of oversight efforts and entities, sometimes with overlapping mandates and jurisdictions.
-As a first step toward tackling this problem, the Basel Committee announced a new set of reforms for the banking sector.
-Known as Basel III [PDF], they aim to create a more coherent regulatory framework by increasing transparency in financial markets, preventing diversion of resources, and tracking excessive risks—with the intension of spotting rotten players (or practices) and quarantining them before they infect the entire system.
+As a first step toward tackling this problem, the Basel Committee announced and a new set of Basel reforms for the banking sector.
+Known as Basel III[PDF], they aim to create a more coherent regulatory framework by increasing transparency in the financial markets, preventing diversion of resources, and tracking potentially excessive risks—with the intension of spotting rotten players (or practices) and quarantining them before they infect the entire system.

 Prior to any regime being installed, participants must agree that they want to limit excessive risk-taking in the first place—a difficult precondition to set.
 One school of thought holds that regulations give investors false comfort and thus leads them to pay too little attention to the risks of lending to a regulated institution.
 Others argue that regulation introduces distortions that lead to bad investment decisions.